 The semiconductor industry is characterized by vigorous protection and pursuit of intellectual property rights and positions, which results in protracted and expensive litigation for many companies.
 We have received, and expect to continue to receive, notices of infringement of third-party intellectual property rights.
 We may receive claims from various industry participants alleging infringement of their patents, trade secrets or other intellectual property rights in the future.
 Any lawsuit resulting from such allegations could subject us to significant liability for damages and invalidate our proprietary rights.
 These lawsuits, regardless of their success, would likely be time-consuming and expensive to resolve and would divert management time and attention.
-Any potential intellectual property litigation also could force us to do one or more of the following: (1) stop selling products or using technology or manufacturing processes that contain the allegedly infringing intellectual property; (2) pay damages to the party claiming infringement; (3) attempt to obtain a license for the relevant intellectual property, which may not be available on commercially reasonable terms or at all; and (4) attempt to redesign those products that contain the allegedly infringing intellectual property, which may not be possible.
+Any potential intellectual property litigation also could force us to do one or more of the following: (1) cease and desist and/or stop selling products or using technology or manufacturing processes that contain the allegedly infringing intellectual property, which may not be available on commercially reasonable terms or at all; and (4) attempt to redesign those products that contain the allegedly infringing intellectual property, which may not be possible.

 The outcome of a dispute may result in our need to develop non-infringing technology or enter into royalty or licensing agreements.
-We have agreed to indemnify certain customers for certain claims of infringement arising out of the sale of our products.
+We have to undertake the contractual and tort liabilities in applicable law jurisdictions, and we have agreed to indemnify certain customers for certain claims of infringement arising out of the sale of our products.
 Any intellectual property litigation could have a material adverse effect on our business, operating results or financial condition.